ulf-westermann/sigpro/README.md

 # sigpro

-Acquire data from measurment devices like DMMs, and log them to a file.
+Acquire data from measurement devices like DMMs, and log them into files.